-I have only just discovered Piccalilli!
-At least, I always knew what it was, but only recently found out that I love it, having been served a home-made version as part of a pub lunch – it was absolutely delicious, and I decided there and then that I wanted to try and make my own.
+I have only just discovered Piccalilli.
+At least, I always knew what it was, but only recently found out that I love it.
+I was served a home-made version as part of a pub lunch and it was absolutely delicious.
+I decided there and then that I had to make my own.

 Piccalilli is a pickle made from chopped vegetables, mustard, and hot spices.
-Having had a look at a few recipes, I have taken the bits I like from each to come up with this version.
+I have taken the bits I like from a few recipes to come up with this version.
 If you would like to check out the original recipes they are all pinned on my Homemade Presents and Preserves board on Pinterest.

 It is a fairly long list of ingredients, but you really can use whatever vegetables that take your fancy – just keep the proportions of sauce to vegetables roughly similar.
 This is a large batch recipe, but it could easily be halved.